ajalt/clikt/docs/options.md

 ## Feature Switch Flags

-Another way to use flags to to assign a value to each option name.
+Another way to use flags is to assign a value to each option name.
 You can do this with [`switch`](api/clikt/com.github.ajalt.clikt.parameters.options/switch.html), which takes a map of option names to values.
 Note that the names in the map replace any previously specified or inferred names.

 ```kotlin
 class Size : CliktCommand() {